notnoop/java-apns/README.markdown

 --------------
   *  Easy to use, high performance APNS Service API
   *  Supports Apple Feedback service
-  *  Easy to use with Apple's certificates
+  *  Easy to use with Apple certificates
   *  Easy to extend and reuse
   *  Easy to integrate with dependency injection frameworks
   *  Easy to setup custom notification payloads